Chip-475/ClickerGame/README.md

 }
 ```
 ![xp scaling graph](./public/grafic_xp.png)
-*required experience scales with player level to 1,65(value found with various balancing tests)multiplied with a coefficient of 35 also obtained by testing,allat rounded to the nearest int*
+*Required experience scales with player level to 1,65(value found with various balancing tests) multiplied by a coefficient of 35(also obtained by testing), and rounded to the nearest integer.*